priyanka8637kumari/priyanka8637kumari/README.md

 # I'm Priyanka! 👋

- Aspiring Frontend Developer | Redux-Toolkit learner | Looking for internship.
+ Aspiring Frontend Developer | Next.js learner | Looking for internship.

-**What I'm working on:**
+**What I've worked on:**
-- Redesigning a school site using a headless CMS(Strapi) and dynamic components
+- Redesigned a school site using a headless CMS(Strapi) and dynamic components
 - Complted my first project using **Redux-Toolkit**
 - Complted a project using the **MERN stack**.
 - Strengthen some backend skills.